-By law all students who are Kazakhstani citizens must study the Kazakh Language.
-There are no exceptions to this rule.
+By law all students who are citizens of the Republic of Kazakhstan must study the Kazakh Language.
+The only exceptions to this rule are for dual passport holders.

 The Kazakh Taught Stream (KTS)

 Since September 2009 the KTS has progressed in the Secondary School presently in Grades 6, 7 & 8.
 The KTS is taught with Kazakh as the main language of instruction and English as a second language.
 Russian will be studied as a third language.
 This programme aims to develop competency in oral, written and visual language - speaking, listening, reading and writing.
 The programme also includes the study of the Kazakh culture including Kazakh history, literature, etc. KTS and RTS students who have strong language abilities also have the opportunity to take some subject area classes in another stream (RTS or ETS).